gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 I responded with a trick I use to do the same on right-click using a macOS app called ContextMenu, and others said it was possible to do it using Automator (with some caveats).
 In this blog post I'll compare the two.

-But first... let's talk about how we will make this all work.
+But first... let's talk about how we will make this work.

 ----